BigBangKing/Breath-Detector/README.md

-## Welcome to Breath Detector Web page
+## Welcome to Breath Detector Terms Web page

  Breath Detector is android application that is capable of detecting breathing, counting and keeping track of brathing rate.